hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

     - Anyone who submits, they get commit access
     - Create a YML
   - Celebrate all the wins on social media
-    - Adding Their Name to the Github Repo to a Names Doc
+    - Adding Their Name to the GitHub Repo to a Names Doc
       - Pull Request
       - Add Name
       - Utility crossposts to facebook "Blah name was just added"